St Margaret of Antioch Church, Headingley

 The former St Margaret of Antioch's Church building is situated on Cardigan Road, Headingley, West Yorkshire, England, near Burley Park railway station.
 It is an example of Late Gothic Revival church architecture, and it was built in the first few years of the twentieth century, being consecrated in 1909.
 It was built in the Parish of Burley to serve the population of the newly built red-brick terrace houses in the area, part of the late Victorian expansion of Leeds.
 Whilst a functioning Anglican Church, it had an Anglo-Catholic flavour.
 It is a Grade II* listed building, and was designed by Temple Moore.

-It was rescued from dereliction by a group of local Christians who turned it into an arts and creative space called Left Bank Leeds.
+The building was rescued from dereliction by a group of local Christians and it is now the multidisciplinary arts venue Left Bank Leeds.
+Its mission is to preserve the amazing venue in order to inspire and empower the community via a sustainable programme of arts and events that promotes creativity, connection and wellbeing.

 History

 1897–1910 fund raising and Temple Moore

 The first church on the site was an iron building, temporarily erected to serve the newly built houses in the surrounding area.
 The first vicar was Rev A.H Kelk who took possession of the parsonage in 1897.

 The iron church building was dedicated for use in March 1898 by Archdeacon Kilner, and for years served as the church building, Sunday school room and social venue.
 It was very hot in the summer, and right from the start, raising funds for a permanent church building were discussed.

 The first edition of the monthly parish magazine was in January 1899, for which subscriptions were sought, and around 800 were taken up.
 The parish decided it needed a separate Sunday school building as a priority, which was finally finished at Easter 1900, just in time for the Easter Parochial Tea.

 The following years saw greater efforts at fund-raising for the permanent building, which included bazaars held in Leeds Town Hall, door to door canvassing and requests to neighbouring businesses and parishes, as well as the diocese itself.

 The money was raised, and architect Temple Moore was commissioned from 1901.
 The foundation stone was laid on 26 October 1907, the first phase of the building (with an unfinished west end) was completed in 1908, and consecrated in the following year.
 The first wedding in the newly consecrated church was on Easter Monday, 1909.

 It is widely regarded as a particularly fine example of the Late Gothic Revival style and of Temple Moore's work.
 This later led to the building being accorded Grade II* listed building status.
 Temple Moore had also designed a vicarage and a First World War memorial, neither of which were built.